-- D. Jesus did not say, "Forgive us our debts because we forgave our debtors."
+D. Jesus did not say, "Forgive us our debts because we forgave our debtors."
 We compare Scripture with Scripture to see the truth more clearly.
 Believers are freely justified by faith, so when they ask for forgiveness, it is to restore their fellowship with God (1 Jn.
 1:9), not to be saved from hell.
-Jesus told Peter that he was completely clean, so he needed only to have his feet washed (Jn.
-13:10). - 9If we confess our sins, He is faithful...to cleanse us from all unrighteousness.
+Jesus told Peter that he was completely clean, so needed only to have his feet washed (Jn.
+13:10).

+If we confess our sins, He is faithful...to cleanse us from unrighteousness.
 (1 Jn.
+1:9)

-1:9) - E. Petition #6 Praying for deliverance from evil: The sixth petition has caused much discussion.
+E. Petition #6 Praying for deliverance from evil: The sixth petition has caused much discussion.
 Since God never tempts anyone with evil (Jas.
-1:13), why would we ask God "not to lead us into temptation?"
-Meaning, we are praying that God leads us in ways to "escape" tempting situations. - 13"And lead us not into temptation, but deliver us from the evil one."
+1:13), why would we ask God not to lead us into temptation?
+We pray that God leads us to escape from tempting situations.

+"And lead us not into temptation, but deliver us from the evil one."
 (Mt.
-6:13, NIV, RSV) - F. Many agree that Jesus was using a figure of speech to express the same thing in two different ways-leading away from temptation and being delivered from, or escaping, evil.
+6:13, NIV, RSV)

+- F. Many agree that Jesus was using a figure of speech to express the same thing in two different ways-leading away from temptation and being delivered from, or escaping, evil.
 This is clear when we read both parts of the one request-lead us not into temptation and deliver us from evil.
 The second half of the request defines positively what the first half expresses negatively. - G. Jesus urged the apostles to pray that they enter not into temptation (Mt.
 26:41; Lk.
 22:40).
 To enter temptation speaks of something far more intense than the general temptations we all face.
-It is a specific "storm of temptation" attacking us, a time when three components come together-when demonic activity is heightened, our lusts are aroused, and circumstances are optimum for sin. - 41"Watch and pray, lest you enter into temptation.
+It is a specific storm attacking us, a time when three components come together-when demonic activity is heightened, our lusts are aroused, and circumstances are optimum for sin.

+"Watch and pray, lest you enter into temptation.
 The spirit is willing, but the flesh is weak."
 (Mt.
+26:41)

-26:41) - 31"Satan has asked for you [Peter], that he may sift you as wheat.
-32But I have prayed for you, that your faith should not fail; when you have returned to Me..."
+"Satan has asked for you [Peter], that he may sift you as wheat.
+But I have prayed for you, that your faith should not fail; and when you have returned to Me..."
 (Lk.
+22:31-32)

+H. There are "opportune" times when demonically-energized temptations hit us like a storm.
+Praying before "the storm" of temptation hits expresses humility that depends on God's strength and acknowledges our weakness.
+These "pre-temptation prayers" for help are a preemptive strike against Satan's attack against us.
+We can reduce the temptation by praying this way.

-22:31-32) - - 13The devil ended every temptation...he departed from Him until an opportune time.
+The devil ended every temptation...he departed from Him until an opportune time.
 (Lk.
+4:13)

-4:13) - 34"Take heed to yourselves, lest your hearts be weighed down with carousing, drunkenness, and cares of this life, and that Day come on you unexpectedly.
-35For it will come as a snare on all those who dwell on the face of the whole earth.
-36Watch and pray always that you may be counted worthy to escape all these things...and to stand before the Son of Man."
+"Take heed to yourselves, lest your hearts be weighed down with carousing, drunkenness, and cares of this life, and that Day come on you unexpectedly.
+For it will come as a snare on all those who dwell on the face of the whole earth.
+Watch and pray always that you may be counted worthy to escape all these things...and to stand before the Son of Man."
 (Lk.
+21:34-36)

-21:34-36) - I. David prayed for deliverance from sinful situations even before they occurred (Ps.
-19:12-13). - 12Cleanse me from secret [unperceived] faults.
-13Keep back your servant from presumptuous sins; let them not have dominion over me.
+I. David prayed for deliverance from sinful situations even before they occurred (Ps.
+19:12-13).

+Cleanse me from secret [unperceived] faults.
+Keep back your servant from presumptuous sins; let them not have dominion over me.
 Then I shall be blameless...
 (Ps.
 19:12-13)